MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 These filtering operators have been reintroduced:

-- “-like” operator now supports use of wildcard operators in ‘contains’ and ‘ends with’ scenarios.
-Example:
+- “-like” operator now supports the use of wildcard operators in ‘contains’ and ‘ends with’ scenarios.
+For example:

 ```
 Contains Scenario: Get-CsOnlineUser  -Filter "AssignedPlan -like '*MCO*'"